 A person claiming JSA must usually agree and sign a written Jobseeker’s agreement with an employment officer.

-The Department for Social Development (DSD) will not normally determine entitlement to benefit until this has taken place.
+The Department for Communities (DfC) will not normally determine entitlement to benefit until this has taken place.
 If this leads to a delay in payment of benefit it may be possible to claim a hardship payment (see 5.2).